Estate Duty surviving spouse exemption: payment of duty ‘in respect of’ any ‘settled property’ since the date of ‘the settlement’

 If the trusts of a settlement have merely been modified, you should allow the exemption.

-Property settled on husband for life, then to wife for life, then to B absolutely.
+Property settled on husband for life, then to wife for life, then to their son absolutely.

-After the husband’s death, the settlement was varied by the wife and B, so that the fund was thereafter held to pay an annuity to the wife for life and, subject thereto, for B for life with remainder to C.
+After the husband’s death, the settlement was varied by the wife and son, so that the fund was thereafter held to pay an annuity to the wife for life and, subject thereto, for the son for life with remainder to the grandson.

 Exemption is allowed because the trust fund has had a continuing identifiable existence as a trust fund between the two deaths.